-- pomegranate pearls and orange zest for garnish
+- pomegranate pearls and orange zest for garnish, optional

 - Chill all ingredients before mixing.

-- In a 6 ounce champagne flute measure the pomegranate syrup and orange liqueur.
+- In a 5 ounce champagne goblet or flute measure the pomegranate syrup and orange liqueur.

-- Add a few pomegranate pearls and a strip of two of orange peel.
+- Add a few pomegranate pearls and a strip of orange peel.